jessmensa/Jessmensa/README.md

 # What i do
 - 👨🏿‍💻 I am a Mobile Application Developer.
-- 👨🏿‍🍳I create Flutter Apps.
+- 👨🏿‍🍳I create Flutter and iOS Application.
-- 📚 Currently Studying Java with the goal of becoming expert in blockchain, microservices and banking appplication backend.
 - 🤔 I’m open to Flutter Engineering roles.
 # Myself
 - 🛠 Two years building apps in Flutter